Red Velvet Cupcakes with Buttermilk

 - Red Gel Food Coloring – Red gel food coloring works best in this recipe.
 It gives the cupcakes a vibrant color without throwing off the consistency of the cupcake batter.
 Liquid food coloring can be used in its place if needed, and I recommend using 1 Tbsp.

 - Buttermilk – If you’re having a hard time getting your hands on buttermilk, you can make your own buttermilk!
-Add 1 1/2 tsp of white vinegar or lemon juice into 1/2 cup measure, then top it off with enough whole milk to fill the cup measure.
+Add 1 1/2 tsp of white vinegar or lemon juice into a 1/2 cup measure, then top it off with enough whole milk to fill the cup measure.

 Substitutions and Swaps – Cream Cheese Buttercream Frosting